 The current document lists some important features that Rspack will support, some of which are already in progress, while others will be implemented in future versions of Rspack.

-Last updated: 2024-10
+Last updated: February 2025

-Persistent Cache can cache the build artifacts during multiple builds, significantly reducing the time for subsequent builds, especially providing a substantial performance boost for large projects.
+Persistent cache can cache the build artifacts during multiple builds, significantly reducing the time for subsequent builds, especially providing a substantial performance boost for large projects.

 The evolution path of Rspack's caching capabilities follows a sequential implementation of memory cache, persistent cache, and portable cache.
 Currently, Rspack has implemented the memory cache and is implementing the persistent cache.